 In addition, our budgeted expense levels are based in part on our expectations concerning future revenues from sales of our tools and products and from collaborations with third parties.
 However, we may not correctly predict the amount or timing of future revenues.
 In addition, we may not be able to adjust our operations in a timely manner to compensate for any unexpected shortfall in our revenues.
 As a result, a significant shortfall in our planned revenues could have an immediate and material adverse effect on our business and financial condition.
+In such case, we may be required to issue additional equity or debt securities or enter into other commercial arrangements, including relationships with corporate and other partners, to secure the additional financial resources to support our development efforts and future operations.
+Depending upon market conditions, we may not be successful in raising sufficient additional capital on a timely basis, or at all.
+If we fail to obtain sufficient additional financing, or enter into relationships with others that provide additional financial resources, we will not be able to develop our technology and products on our planned timeline, or at all, and we may be required to delay significantly, reduce the scope of or eliminate one or more of our research or development programs, downsize our general and administrative infrastructure, or seek alternative measures to avoid insolvency, including arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates or products.
+In such event, our business, prospects, financial condition and results of operations would be adversely affected.

-Our drug discovery, biological research and therapeutic tools and products are new and unproven.
+Our platform technology and our drug discovery, biological research and therapeutic tools and products are new and unproven.

-Our drug discovery and biological research tools and products involve new and unproven models and approaches.
-We have not proven that our tools and products will enable us or our collaborators to conduct drug discovery and biological research more effectively than through the use of existing technologies.
+Our platform technology, as well as our drug discovery, biological research and therapeutic tools and products, involve new and unproven models and approaches.
+We have not proven that our platform technology will enable us or our collaborators to develop effective or competitive drug discovery and biological research tools and products.
+Nor have we proven that any of our existing or planned tools or products will enable our customers to conduct drug discovery and biological research more effectively than through the use of existing technologies.
 Our success depends on commercial acceptance of our drug discovery and biological research tools and products.
-Even if we or our collaborators are successful in their drug discovery and biological research efforts, we or our collaborators may not be able to discover or develop commercially viable products therefrom.
+Even if we or our collaborators are successful in our respective efforts, we or our collaborators may not be able to discover or develop commercially viable therapeutics or other products therefrom.
 To date, no one has developed or commercialized any therapeutic or other life science products based on our drug discovery and biological research tools and products.
 If our drug discovery and biological research products and tools do not assist in the discovery and development of such therapeutic or life science products, our current and potential collaborators may lose confidence in us and our drug discovery and biological research tools and products.
-Our inability to achieve and maintain commercial acceptance for our tools and products would materially adversely affect our business, financial condition and results of operations.
+Our inability to successfully develop effective and competitive drug discovery, biological research and therapeutic tools and products and achieve and maintain commercial acceptance for those tools and products would materially adversely affect our business, financial condition and results of operations.